Kinver: Dick Whittington

 According to local claims, the Whittington Inn was formerly Whittington manor house, built in 1310 by Sir William de Whittington, a knight at arms and grandfather of Richard Whittington, upon whose life the pantomime character Dick Whittington is based.

 These claims are in fact unfounded: Dick Whittington (q.v.) came from Gloucestershire.
 The Whittington Inn was merely a farmhouse belonging to a freeholder of the manor of Whittington.
 The 18th century manor house was undoubtedly Whittington Hall (now Whittington Hall Farm).
 This belonged to the lords of the manor, and probably had done so since the mediaeval period.

 Kinver Light Railway

-Kinver Light Railway, an innovative electric light tramway opened on 4 April 1901 and helped establish the local tourism industry.
+Kinver Light Railway, an electric light tramway opened on 4 April 1901 and helped establish the local tourism industry.
 However, as buses became more popular during the 1920s, it was eventually closed on 8 February 1930.